 - Step 1: Create a repository

-- Step 2: Create gh-pages branch
+- Step 2: Create gh-pages branch (not required)

 - Step3: Create simple html file

 1. It is free:

 I was shocked to find out that hosting on Github is completely free.
 But, it was already late.
 By that time, I had bought a hosting space from Hostgator .
 Don’t do this mistake.
 Go for Amazon AWS if you really need hosting.

 2. It is fast: